prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-parameters.md

 # Parameters

-The tables below list the methods and properties that the Prebid Rendering API allows to customize.
+The tables below list the methods and properties that the Prebid Rendering API uses for customization.
-The more actual info about the user, the app, and the device you provide the more chances to win an impression.
+The more data about the user, app, and device that can be provided the more chances to win an impression.

-Please strictly follow the recommendations in the below tables and provide all ❗ **Required** and **Highly Recommended** values.
+It is advised that you strictly follow the recommendations in the tables below.
+Any field marked with an ❗is required and recommended.

 1. [Targeting Params](#targeting)
 2. [SDK Settings](#prebidrenderingsettings)